Birthday Ideas in Copenhagen: Must Dos in the Danish Capital

 Need ideas for mini-break to mark your birthday?
 Surprising a loved one with a smørrebrød-fuelled romp around the city?
-Put these Plum Guide approved eateries, Scandi shops and under-the-radar neighbourhoods on your itinerary of birthday ideas in Copenhagen.
+Then trust our extensive research and put these Plum Guide approved eateries, Scandi shops and under-the-radar neighbourhoods on your itinerary of birthday ideas in Copenhagen.

 Kick off with a birthday brunch

 All good birthdays start with a great brunch, and Copenhagen serves some of Europe’s best.
 A pleasant amble from Nyvhan, pull up a sheepskin-covered chair for smørrebrød at father-and-son-run Far’s Dreng or enjoy a celebratory breakfast with a side order of art and design at Atelier September, where project rooms host work by local creatives.
 Come weekend, knock elbows with Danes at TorvehallerneKBH market as you sip a strong java and weave between stalls peddling local produce – here, we recommend honing in on Grød, where an all-day porridge menu changes with the seasons.
 Its mushroom barley-otto is a must-order, as is the lime-thyme lemonade for that matter.